 Anything from spices to pieces of tofu, vegetable broth, or just steamed veggies can make ramen more than just a snack.
 These additions can make ramen a viable meal worthy of food lovers of all ages, preferences, and budgets.

-By inserting fresh veggies, tofu, bamboo shoots it can be pretty healthy.
-The ramen suggestions on this list ingredients makes the perfect snack or meal you need to get through the day- without breaking the bank.
+By inserting fresh veggies, tofu, and bamboo shoots it can be pretty healthy.
+The ramen suggestions on this list of ingredients make the perfect snack or meal you need to get through the day- without breaking the bank.

 What are your favorite healthy hacks to ramen?
 Tell us in the comments below!
 Let’s get started!

 An easy way to cut down on the salt level is to use less of the soup packet.
 But if you want a better option just use vegetable broth.
 You can easily get quarts at the store, or make some yourself to control the taste and sodium levels of your ramen